 - Corydoras.
 These small catfish with a peaceful nature live in the lower layers of water.
 Most of the time, the fish do not contact, adhering to their lifestyle.
 The corydoras adapt well to the conditions of detention.

 - Barbus.
 Barbus are partially compatible with guppies.
-However, barbus like to bite the fins of small fish.
+However, Barbus likes to bite the fins of small fish.
 It is not difficult to take care of these fish.

 - Dwarf gourami.
-Guppies can live with a gourami if two types have enough space in the aquarium.
-At first, the gourami act shy and try to hide.
-In addition, it is easy to care for gourami.
+Guppies can live with gourami if two types have enough space in the aquarium.
+At first, the gourami acts shy and tries to hide.
+Also, it is easy to care for gourami.

 - Gymnocorymbus.
 Gymnocorymbus are mobile fish that live in a flock.
 This species is partially compatible with small guppies.
 These fish show aggression towards smaller neighbors if the number of fish in the species pod is less than eight.